RussellRuffolo/VoxelZombies/README.md

 ### Voxel Based World

 The world of Voxel Zombies is represented by a list of block IDs that are used to populate a 3D grid with each block's vertices.
 Rendering of these vertices is split into 16x16x16 block chunks,  for quick rerendering when blocks are changed.
 This allows for real time building and breaking by players.
-Different blocks are usually distinquished by texture, but half height and liquid blocks are also supported.
+Different blocks are  distinquished by texture, and half height and liquid blocks are also supported.

 ### Player Movement